bresnow/bresnow/README.md

 ### I'm Bresnow.
 #### I create digital products and identity assets.

 As an interface designer, I organize, plan, and create using any surface where two objects or forces meet.
 Indeed, given enough time, space and opportunity.
-What I do is create digital products and identity assets.

 I was educated as a graphic designer/ illustrator but I am a self taught typescript developer.